- Flat screen TVs

-Like many lakes in the Northwoods, Squaw Lake is root beer-colored.
+Like many lakes in the Northwoods, Amber Lake is amber or root beer-colored.
 The clean water is spring fed from three different sources.
-Squaw Creek runs from the north end of the lake out to Hwy.
+Amber Creek runs from the north end of the lake out to Hwy.
 70. It offers a great canoe or kayak trip with some excellent wildlife viewing.
 Bald eagles, loons, wood ducks, mallards and great blue herons nest along the creek and in several spots on this peaceful lake.

-Squaw Lake has no restrictions for certain types of water craft or lake activities; however, the lake association has requested that personal water craft (jet skis, wave runners) and water skiing are limited from 9 a.m. to 8 p.m.
-All watercraft must also keep a respectable distance from docks, rafts and shorelinee
+Amber Lake has no restrictions for certain types of water craft or lake activities; however, the lake association has requested that personal water craft (jet skis, wave runners) and water skiing are limited from 9 a.m. to 8 p.m.
+All watercraft must also keep a respectable distance from docks, rafts and shoreline.

 Pan fish may be caught off the end of one of our two 85-foot T-docks (and then brought to dad to clean in the screened-in fish cleaning house on the shoreline.)
 Walleye bag limits (and other restrictions) are determined each spring and posted at the public boat landing on the west side of the lake.

 Generally, walleye are plentiful, but small.
 In recent summers, we’ve seen a lot more perch and small mouth bass coming out of the water.
 But this is primarily a predator lake.

 Fishing Hot Spots maps are available for sale at the resort office.
 Fishing licenses and live bait are available at nearby bait/tackle shops.